 <You are expected to put effort into your work.
 You should try to at least return the effort shown to you.
 Above all you should respect the TM, help him tell his story in whatever way you can.
 You are also expected to be loyal in a closed thread.
 Every loss in a closed thread damages it, and there’s only so much each thread can take.>

-Making a Closed RP should require effort.
+How to make a Closed RP Making a Closed RP should require effort.
 You should plan out what theme you feel you want your RP to be, you should plan out what role it is going to fill.
 Is it going to be simple or complex?
 Creative or straight-forward, long or short, large or small.
 It’s not an open RP that will guide itself, you need to take control and guide this thread, and to do that you need to know where you’re going.

 Perhaps you want a short Closed RP, set in the Swamp of Sorrows, about a group of Horde Soldiers ambushing an Alliance army.
 You only want people to be simple, to use in-game races, and perhaps even in-game base classes.
 You want a decent number of people so it’s large scale, but you know it’s only going to be short.